JunBinLiang/CS/git/read.md

 ## 3. Git Diff

 ### Git Diff

- 1. **git diff** : without additional option, it lists all the changes in our working directory that are not staged for the next commit. <br/>
+ - **git diff** : without additional option, it lists all the changes in our working directory that are not staged for the next commit.
- 2.
+ - **git diff HEAD** : lists all changes since last commit
+ - **git diff stage** : lists all changes that are staged only